Pharmacy Management - MSc - Video

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 It may be possible for students to transfer with credit to other programmes at similar level within the University, but this would be at the sole discretion of the receiving course team.

 Due to the specific nature of the modules on this programme, students transferring into the programme will be required to undertake all compulsory modules (unless previous qualifications are recognised as equivalent to the modules and are approved through the University’s Accreditation of Prior Learning scheme).
 Each case of exemption is determined by whether the certificated evidence is commensurate with the learning outcomes within the module(s) for which exemption is sought.
 All students are accepted in accordance with the Faculty APC/EL Policy.

 Careers & opportunities

 In this section

 Many people working within pharmacy take on a management role to some extent which has not been supported by their undergraduate training.
 This programme will support those working within pharmacy to the Agenda for Change Knowledge and Skills Framework (KSF) who wish to progress and require a postgraduate diploma in addition to their undergraduate degree to do so.
 This programme will also support those employed within the pharmacy retail sector in community pharmacies who wish to proceed along a management career pathway.
-Currently most of the postgraduate diplomas that are available are clinical in nature; this programme will provide for those who have chosen a career pathway other than the clinical route e.g. patient-services, medicines information, management.
+Currently, most of the postgraduate programmes that are available are clinical in nature; this programme will provide for those who have chosen a career pathway other than the clinical route e.g. patient-services, medicines information, management.